-Hyperopia, also called hypermetropia, farsightedness, or long-sightedness, is a vision problem that causes blurry vision when focusing on nearby places and objects, but clear vision when focusing at a greater distance.
+Hyperopia, also called hypermetropia, farsightedness, or long-sightedness, is a vision problem that causes objects close to you to be blurred, and objects at a greater distance to be clear.
 The condition is caused by an eye that is shorter than normal, or a cornea that's not as curved as it should be.

 What are the Symptoms of Hypermetropia?

 Everything may seem clear and in focus when viewing at a distance more than a few meters away, but any closer than that and things may start to get blurry.
 The closer they get, the less focused they become.

-Are there Different Types of Hypermetropia?
+Are there Different Types of Hyperopia?

-- Latent Hyperopia – When in it's early stages, and not yet fully developed.
+- Latent Hyperopia – When in its early stages, and not yet fully developed.
 At this point, symptoms are just beginning to appear, and may not even be noticeable unless actively looking for them.
 It's at this stage where even a small amount of squinting is enough to correct the blurry vision.

 - Low/Moderate/High Hyperopia – Once the condition becomes more developed, it can grow to three different levels of severity.
-Low hyperopia will have the least drastic change in eye sight, with a prescription measurement of +2.00D or below.
+Low hyperopia will have the least drastic change in eyesight, with a prescription measurement of +2.00D or below.
 Moderate hyperopia, follows next, with prescription measurements between +2.25 and +5.00D.
 Finally High Hyperopia will have the greatest effect on vision, and have prescription measurements of +5.25 or higher.

 How is Hypermetropia Detected and Treated?

 - Eyeglasses are inexpensive and effective, but not always convenient.
 If you have an active lifestyle, or play sports, it may be difficult to keep them firmly in place.
 They come in many different shapes and sizes, and can be quite fashionable.
-With so many options available, it may take some time to find a set that's comfortable, but the right ones will feel like they aren't even there.
+With so many options available, it may take some time to find a pair that's comfortable, but the right ones will feel like they aren't even there.
 Tinted lenses are also available, allowing you to stay protected from bright sunlight and damaging UV rays.

 For mild cases of farsightedness, you may only need to wear your corrective lenses when doing tasks at close range - such as reading or using a computer.
 Those who have more severe farsightedness, or who suffer from other conditions like astigmatism, may need to wear their lenses more often.

 During your eye examination, you should be advised on how often you should wear your lenses to correct your hypermetropia.
-You'll probably be asked questions about your lifestyle and the type of work that you do in order to determine the best way of dealing with farsightedness.
+You'll probably be asked questions about your lifestyle and the type of work that you do in order to determine the best way of dealing with your farsightedness.

 On our website, we offer a range of contact lenses that will help farsighted individuals see clearly.
 And with our simple and fast service, you can order your new contact lenses without ever leaving the comfort of home.